jeargle/psiko/README.md

 ## General

-This project is loosely based on work done for the edX course The Quantum World (CHEM160x).

 As a toolkit, this library provides classes and functions for building simple quantum systems and drawing various plots based on them.
 Complex-valued wavefunctions can be created from sets of eigenstates and then plotted over space or momentum axes.
-These wavefunctions can be sampled at given times or across multiple timepoints to produce trajectories which can then be used for further plotting or animation.
+Once created, these wavefunctions can be sampled at given times or across multiple timepoints to produce trajectories which can then be used for further plotting or animation.

+This project is loosely based on work done for the edX course The Quantum World (CHEM160x).

 ## Psi - Wavefunction

 `Psi` is the base class that represents wavefunctions (Ψ).
-Its constructor accepts a domain and parameters for setting up the eigenstates that make up the wavefunction.  `Psi` is an abstract class, and its children are responsible for handling setup and calculation for specific Hamiltonians.
+Its constructor accepts a domain and parameters for setting up the eigenstates that make up the wavefunction.  `Psi` is an abstract class as are its direct children, `Psi1D` and `Psi2D`, which govern wavefunctions in 1 and 2 dimensions, respectively.
+Child classes of `Psi1D` and `Psi2D` are responsible for handling setup and calculation for specific Hamiltonians.
 Wavefunction classes are provided for a few simple Hamiltonians, such as particle-in-a-box (`PibPsi`) and harmonic oscillator (`HarmPsi`), but you can also subclass `Psi` to build wavefunctions for other systems.

-You can construct a wavefunction from one or more eigenfunctions along with corresponding misture coefficients.
+You can construct a wavefunction from one or more eigenfunctions along with corresponding mixture coefficients.
 Eigenfunctions for a particular system are time-independent solutions to HΨ=EΨ where H is the Hamiltonian (linear operator) and E is the energy (eigenvalue) for the wavefunction Ψ.

-There are also methods for calculating the time-dependent wavefunction at a given time, its probability density, and expectation values for quantum operators.
+There are also methods for calculating the wavefunction state at a given time, its probability density, and expectation values for quantum operators.

 ### Particle in a Box